Old Tokyo > Taito Ward > Ueno > Ueno Park

-Opened to the public in 1873, Ueno Park today is home to no less than five museums, two concert halls, and Ueno Zoo.
-Along with Yoyogi Park and Shinjuku Gyoen National Gardens it is one of Tokyo’s biggest and most famous parks.
+Opened to the public in 1873, Ueno Park is today home to five museums, two concert halls, and Ueno Zoo.
+Along with Yoyogi Park and Shinjuku Gyoen National Garden it is one of Tokyo’s largest green spaces.

-For details of the attractions in the park see Ueno.
+See Ueno for details of the attractions in the park.

 5-20 Ueno-Koen, Taito-ku 110-0007 | Opposite the Park Exit of JR Ueno Station